snowman-repos/book/website_owners/README.md

   * Higlight company X's unique selling points and the superb customer service that makes us an industry leader in a fast-changing market, especially our “ROC” division
   * Allow people to navigate on mobile

 Features are what your production team will be building.
-Not an overall website or app, and not a collection of pages.
+Not an overall website or app, and **not** just a collection of web pages.
 Each feature will require time and resources, so share and discuss your budget with your production team so that they know which features are feasible or which goals they may need to focus more on.
 Remember that once your project is built with its minimum feature set, you can always improve and expand on the feature set later when you have more money to spend.

 Another benefit of explicitly stating your goals is that you don't have to constantly interfere with the production team's deliverables.
 Remember also to consult all the stakeholders in your organisation who may have their own requirements for your web project.
 If you neglect them they may need to add to the scope later down the line, and their requirements may conflict with yours or others'.
 You can avoid the dreaded "scope creep" because you've been forced to consider first exactly what your organisation wants from the start rather than thinking of ideas for new features as you go along.
 By all means, make a note of any new ideas, but save them for another phase of the project.